Our programs

 American Economic Association: See what issues economists nationwide are researching.

-ECONOMICS SEMINAR SERIES: FALL 2023
+ECONOMICS SEMINAR SERIES: SPRING 2025

-Student of the Year: The Student of the Year Award is presented to a senior or graduate student who has demonstrated outstanding accomplishments in scholarship and leadership.
+Student of the Year: The Student of the Year award is presented to a senior or graduate student who has demonstrated outstanding accomplishments in scholarship and leadership.

 Distinguished Service Award: The Distinguished Service Award is presented to a student who has provided distinguished service to the department, university and community.